Deploy PostgreSQL in 5 minutes

 - Secure access via

-psql(internal service or LoadBalancer) - The ability to enable automatic S3 backups
+psql(internal service or LoadBalancer) - The option to enable automatic S3 backups